Niger Delta Development Commission: Deferred by pandemic

 In the year 2020 the NDDC Executive Management mandated G2TEL Consortium (George Oruma) a freelance Environmentalist/Engineering personnel to assist the organization in the area of developing and procurement of Garbage/Waste Trucks for the use and sanitizing the states of Niger Delta Development Commission.
-Due to pandemic disaster and situations affecting operations all over the world, the projects has been adjourned till 2021.
-The sum of $65M has been budgeted for the entire project including maintenance.
+Due to pandemic disaster and situations affecting operations all over the world, the projects has been postponed to 2021.
+The sum of $65M has been budgeted for the entire project, including maintenance.

 Executive Chairman

 The position of Executive Chairman of the NDDC has been a subject of much debate.
 A compromise was reached where the position would be rotated within the nine oil producing states in alphabetical order: Abia, Akwa Ibom, Bayelsa, Cross River, Delta, Edo, Imo, Ondo and Rivers.